 Benefits of a Teacher-Centered Classroom

 - Order in the class!
-Students are quiet as the teacher exercises full control of the classroom and activities.
+The teacher exercises full control of the classroom and activities.

 - Being fully in control minimizes an instructor’s concern that students may be missing key material.